MinntLeaf/TransitCurveFitter/Readme.md

 NewFitData.u2 = [#,#] limb darkening coefficients 2

 #-Polynomial modifier
-#-None will not include a polynomial modifer, 0 will use a 0th order polynomial (equivalent to a scaler), 1 will use a 1st order polynomial, etc.
+#-None will not include a polynomial modifier, 0 will use a 0th order polynomial (equivalent to a scaler), 1 will use a 1st order polynomial, etc.
 #-This should be set to the lowest acceptable value, as higher values (particularly past 3) lead to low accuracy results.
 NewFitData.PolynomialOrder = None